getsentry/self-hosted/README.md

 ## Setup

-### Customize DotEnv (.env) file

-Environment specific configurations can be done in the `.env.custom` file.
-It will be located in the root directory of the Sentry installation.

-By default, there exists no `.env.custom` file.
-In this case, you can manually add this file by copying the `.env` file to a new `.env.custom` file and adjust your settings in the `.env.custom` file.

-Please keep in mind to check the `.env` file for changes, when you perform an upgrade of Sentry, so that you can adjust your `.env.custom` accordingly, if required.

 ### Installation

 To get started with all the defaults, simply clone the repo and run `./install.sh` in your local check-out.
 Sentry uses Python 3 by default since December 4th, 2020 and Sentry 21.1.0 is the last version to support Python 2.